-Borehole site investigation works will be used to investigate the characteristics such as stability, sediments and ground conditions within Licence Area A. This information will be used to determine appropriate design options for coastal protection measures as part of the Proposed Project.
+Borehole site investigation works will be used to investigate the characteristics such as stability, sediments and ground conditions within Licence Area A.

 Cable percussion boreholes involves a variety of tools, which are raised and lowered through either a cable and winch or a set of steel rods to conduct drilling, sample collection, and testing within the borehole.
 The rig is generally positioned for a duration ranging from 0.5 to two days, which is varies based on the sampling depth and soil thickness.
 Once completed, the borehole is backfilled with materials excavated earlier, or alternatively, instrumentation may be installed, such as equipment for monitoring water levels.
 In cases where an installation remains in situ, the only visible element is a small cover, level with the ground surface.